hmhv/ASCAPIClient/docs/CiProductsAPI.md

-let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional) let limitAppInfos = 987 // Int | maximum number of related appInfos returned (when they are included) (optional) let limitAppClips = 987 // Int | maximum number of related appClips returned (when they are included) (optional) let limitPrices = 987 // Int | maximum number of related prices returned (when they are included) (optional) let limitAvailableTerritories = 987 // Int | maximum number of related availableTerritories returned (when they are included) (optional) let limitInAppPurchases = 987 // Int | maximum number of related inAppPurchases returned (when they are included) (optional) let limitSubscriptionGroups = 987 // Int | maximum number of related subscriptionGroups returned (when they are included) (optional) let limitGameCenterEnabledVersions = 987 // Int | maximum number of related gameCenterEnabledVersions returned (when they are included) (optional)
+let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional) let limitAppInfos = 987 // Int | maximum number of related appInfos returned (when they are included) (optional) let limitAppClips = 987 // Int | maximum number of related appClips returned (when they are included) (optional) let limitInAppPurchases = 987 // Int | maximum number of related inAppPurchases returned (when they are included) (optional) let limitSubscriptionGroups = 987 // Int | maximum number of related subscriptionGroups returned (when they are included) (optional) let limitGameCenterEnabledVersions = 987 // Int | maximum number of related gameCenterEnabledVersions returned (when they are included) (optional)